dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ### Game Ports

-The two gameport icons allow us to quickly switch between the input devices connected to the gamports of the Amiga.
+The two gameport icons allow us to quickly switch between the input devices connected to the gameports of the Amiga.

 ![Toolbar](images/toolbar4.png "Toolbar")